hth313/boost41/doc/assignment.rst

 This function rebuilds the key assignment bitmap registers for both primary and secondary assignments.
-You should not normally need to use this, but it can be useful if you manage to corrupt those registers or used some function that adjusts key assignments without properly updating the key assignment bitmap bits.
+You should not normally need to use this, but it can be useful if you manage to corrupt the bitmap registers or used some function that adjusts key assignments without properly updating the key assignment bitmap bits.